DOWNLOAD THE NEW TWINIVERSITY APP!

 5 Tips on Flat Head Syndrome

-Have you heard of Flat Head Syndrome?
+Have you heard of flat head syndrome?
 Having children has opened up my eyes on so many different things I was blind to before I had children.
 Like tummy time?!
 I had no idea what it was until I heard moms on birth boards showing pictures of their tummy time mats that they had purchased.
-Off to my friend Google I went and found out the benefits of of tummy time and one of them being to prevent plagiocephaly… what?!
+Off to my friend Google I went and found out the benefits of of tummy time and one of them was to prevent plagiocephaly… what?!

 Plagiocephaly is also known as flat head syndrome.
 After my twins were born and we were doing everything to prevent this, my husband and I noticed that one of our daughters had what appeared to have a flat spot on the back of her head.

-I brought this up at a well check and we were referred to a company that specializes in correcting this issue and we went for an evaluation.
-After our evaluation, we had to take the steps forward for her treatment and that alone had increased my knowledge of plagiocephaly and how people don’t know about it.
+I brought this up at a well check and we were referred to a company that specializes in correcting this issue.
+After our evaluation, we had to take the steps forward for her treatment, and that alone had increased my knowledge of plagiocephaly and how people don’t know about it.

-1. It can be caused by how a baby is positioned in the womb or by how they are sleeping or sitting in the early months while the head is still forming.
-I had been watching how I put her to sleep and how she would sleep, and she always went to her “sweet spot” which was where she was developing her flat spot.
-Attempting to repositioning her after she fell asleep but she managed to get back to that spot.
+I had been watching how I put her to sleep.
+But regardless of how I positioned her, she always went to her “sweet spot.”
+This happened to be where she was developing her flat spot.
+Even after repositioning her after she fell asleep, she would somehow manage to get back to that spot.

 I also pushed tummy time.
-As I mentioned earlier, tummy time helped develop neck muscles and also keeps babies off that spot.
-This had not worked for us and we went on to seek help.
+As I mentioned earlier, tummy time helps infants develop neck muscles and also keeps babies off that spot.
+Unfortunately, this had not worked for us and we went on to seek help.

-Educate the people who stare.
+Feel free to educate the people who stare.
 I know with twins you get the people who stare and then the people who come up to you and start talking.
-Add on something that makes a child not appear “normal” and you get more strangers looking at you.
-The day she had gotten her band I went to the bank and some stranger came up to me and said, “Oh, you got a helmet for her cause she runs into stuff?
-That’s smart.
-I need to do that for my child.”
-I was scared to respond.
+Add on something that makes a child not appear “normal,” and you get even more strangers looking at you.

-About a week later I heard the comment again and I told the truth, “My daughter has a flat spot on her head we are trying to correct.”
+About a week later though, I heard the comment again.
+That time, I told the truth: “My daughter has a flat spot on her head we are trying to correct.”
 I felt so much better knowing I told the real reason behind it.
 Some people had no idea and were thankful of being taught.
 I had numerous parents come up to me and tell me how their child needed one and how they had to do the same thing.
-It was affirmation that we had made a good choice and put my mind to ease.
+It was affirmation that we had made a good choice, and it put my mind to ease.
+Even though it’s not that uncommon, many people simply don’t know about what flat head syndrome entails.

-4. You can decorate the bands!
-The bands can be decorated and not look so “medical”.
-I found businesses online that do this, and ideas for some to do at home.
+You can decorate your flat head syndrome band so it doesn’t look so “medical.”
+I found several businesses online that do this as well as ideas for some DIY-decorations.
 We bought a big purple flower hair clip that I fastened on with Velcro while my husband and I decided on a design.

 I am VERY thankful for a local car wrapping place that designed, made, and applied wraps to these bands at no cost to parents.
 The day we came home with her band all wrapped up, it matched her and her personality, and it made the band hers.